-10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes

-The Monitoring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the OPEHR
+services for services for services Investment priority 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes dual rearning systems and apprentices in sciences The Moni toring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of th ne OPEHR.
 Appraisal of projects will be subject to detailed selection criteria approved by the Monitoring Committee.

-Based on Selection Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be submitted to the MA for approval.
-The approval of the SO will be a basis for the development and preparation of project documentation for each operation.
+Selection Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be to the MA for approval.
+The approval of the SO will be a basis for the development and preparation of project documentation for each